gzmatte/Mini-Shell/README.md

 ## That's it, installs Open-Shell with a minimal-ui experience.

-Focused in Performance, not UI quality.
+Focused in Performance, not quality.

 ### ★ [**DOWNLOAD**](https://github.com/gzmatte/Minimal-Shell/releases/download/1/Minimal-OpenShell.bat)